vidhanbhonsle/Messaging-IoT-Device-State-with-AWS-Python-and-Telnyx/README.md

 ___

 ### Step 3: Python code for Raspberry Pi (IoT Device)
-Once you have completed AWS IoT rule and Lambda function, you need to work on sending the IoT data to AWS part
+Once you have completed AWS IoT rule and Lambda function, you need to work on sending the IoT data to AWS part.
+`You can run this code on any machine with Puthon installed`

 <details>
 <summary><strong>Steps to follow</strong> (click to expand)</summary><p>